 The pavements are cracking, the houses are crumbling and graffiti covers plenty a facade.
 Bulgaria isn’t a country that can be described as beautiful at first glance.
 Maybe not even at second but once you get past the flawed first impression, there is a gem waiting to be discovered.
-But getting around Bulgaria is neither that hard nor that easy.
+But doing a Bulgaria roadtrip is neither that hard nor that easy.
 It’s a solid middle and entirely possible and safe for solo travellers as well.
-I would know, I’ve done it for 5 weeks.

 Inner city public transport in Bulgaria

 First and foremost, be careful of taxi scams at coach and train stations.
 Better avoid them altogether and opt for the public transport system.
 In Sofia, you can take buses or hop on the tram.
 It is good to know in advance which tram and stop it is that you need to look out for as English isn’t widely spoken and understood.
 People are nice though.
 So if you can show a writing or screenshot of your destined stop in Bulgarian letters, chances are you will be kindly notified when you need to get off.